GeoTecINIT/OpenData4OpenCities/Spatial point analysis process/README.md

 * [Car accidents in Medellin City year 2016](https://geomedellin-m-medellin.opendata.arcgis.com/datasets?q=accidentalidad%202016)
 * [Street Network in Medelin City Year 2014](https://www.medellin.gov.co/geonetwork/srv/spa/catalog.search#/search?resultType=details&from=1&to=20&sortBy=relevance&fast=index&_content_type=json&any=malla)

+## More resources
+You may need to study some parts of [Spatial Point Patterns: Methodology and Applications with R](https://www.crcpress.com/Spatial-Point-Patterns-Methodology-and-Applications-with-R/Baddeley-Rubak-Turner/p/book/9781482210200), especially last chapter.

 ## Step 1: Setup and Install software requeriments.

 In order to get ready for the analysis on spatial point processes.